Customer Dissatisfaction: What Causes It and How to Fix It

 Enhance customer support with self-service in-app help

-So make sure your in-app resource center is full of helpful content.
+So make sure you create a localized in-app resource center full of helpful content.

 For instance, tooltips allow you to properly introduce your product’s new features to customers so they can use them from the get-go.